Built Heritage Funding Programs

 On this page

-The Heritage Grant Program for Building Restoration has changed its application period.
-Applications for 2025 projects will be accepted from October 1 to November 29, 2024.
+Applications for the 2025 Heritage Property Grant Program will be accepted from October 1 to November 29, 2024.

 How do I apply?

-Applications for 2025 projects will be accepted from October 1 to November 9, 2024.
-You should first discuss your proposal with staff in Heritage Services of the Planning, Real Estate and Economic Development Department.
+Applications for 2025 projects will be accepted from October 1 to November 29, 2024.
+You should first discuss your proposal with staff in Heritage Services of the Planning, Development and Building Services Department.
 Staff will be able to assist you in determining the information required to process your application.
-Applications should be submitted to Heritage Services, Planning, Infrastructure and Economic Development Department.
-A heritage planner will contact the applicant if further information is required.
+Applications should be submitted to Heritage Services, Planning, Development and Building Services Department.
+A heritage planner will contact the applicant if further information is required

 Contact: